tshepang/blog/content/computing/my current plans for wajig.rst

   won't work on this... too much work.

-But ultimately, I would love for the standard Debian packaging tools to get the the point where they make wajig irrelevant.
+But ultimately, I would love for the standard Debian packaging tools to get the point where they make wajig irrelevant.
 After all, wajig was created to be a wrapper that helps ease the mess.

 --------------